ming71/toolbox/README.md

 ## matplotlib
 Provided a template for plotting 2D and 3D figure.

+## log_show
+Visualization for training log files.

+## Spider
+Easy implemention for crawling info from website.

 ## other tools
 * **data_partition**
 Helpful of partition for dataset.